gruvedrift/azure-functions/3-Event-Driven-Data-Processing/README.md

 ## TODO: describe full flow with scripts running + screenshots from outputs
 ## TODO: Add event-grid specific syllabus data that is relevant for the az204 exam.
-## TODO: let claude do review of the inner readme
-## TODO: Update the outer README with information just like the one that I already have on GITHUB